City Guide for: Kingsland, Georgia, United States

 Amelia Island

-Escape to the serene beauty of Amelia Island, a barrier island known for its pristine beaches, historic charm, and natural beauty.
-Explore the historic downtown of Fernandina Beach, with its Victorian architecture and quaint shops.
-Relax on the beach, go for a hike in Fort Clinch State Park, or take a scenic boat tour to spot dolphins and other wildlife.
-Amelia Island offers a perfect blend of relaxation and adventure.
+Amelia Island, a barrier island off the coast of northeast Florida, boasts beautiful beaches, historic charm, and natural beauty.
+Explore the historic downtown of Fernandina Beach, visit Fort Clinch State Park, or enjoy a relaxing day on the beach.
+Amelia Island offers a perfect blend of history, nature, and relaxation.

 Travel Time